Abelianization and fixed point properties of units in integral group rings: Preliminaries

 \begin{proposition} Let $A$ be a finite dimensional semisimple $\Q$-algebra and let $\O$ and $\O'$ be both orders in $A$.
 Then their unit groups $\U(\O)$ and $\U(\O')$ are commensurable. \end{proposition}

 Let $K$ be a field of characteristic $0$.
-Recall that for $u, v \in K\setminus \{0\}$ the \emph{quaternion algebra $D = \qa{u}{v}{K}$} is the central $K$-algebra $D$, i.e. $\mathcal{Z}(D) = K\cdot 1 $, that is a $4$-dimensional $K$-vector space with basis $\{1, i, j, k\}$ and multiplication determined by Due to following classical theorem of Hasse-Brauer-Noether-Albert a quaternion algebra is uniquely determined by the places at which it ramifies.
+Recall that for $u, v \in K\setminus \{0\}$ the \emph{quaternion algebra $D = \qa{u}{v}{K}$} is the central $K$-algebra $D$, i.e. $\mathcal{Z}(D) = K\cdot 1 $, that is a $4$-dimensional $K$-vector space with basis $\{1, i, j, k\}$ and multiplication determined by Due to following classical theorem of Hasse-Brauer-Noether-Albert, a quaternion algebra is uniquely determined by the places at which it ramifies.
+Recall that a field extension $E$ of a field $K$ is said to be a \emph{splitting field} of a central simple $K$-algebra $A$ if $E\otimes_K A \cong \Ma_{n}(E)$, and $E\otimes_K A$ is said to be the \emph{split extension} of $A$.

-\begin{theorem}{{\cite[Theorem 32.11]{Reiner}}} Let $K$ be a number field.
-If $D$ is quaternion algebra over $K$, the set $\mbox{Ram}(D) \subset S(K)$ of places $v$ such that $D$ is ramified at $v$, i.e.\ such that $D\otimes_K K_v$ is not split, is a finite set with an even number of elements.
-Moreover, for any finite set $S \subset S(K)$ such that $|S|$ is even, there is a unique quaternion algebra with center $K$ such that $\mbox{Ram}(D)= S$. \end{theorem}
+\begin{theorem}{{\cite[Theorem 32.11]{Reiner}}} Let $K$ be a number field and $D$ a quaternion algebra over $K$.
+Define $\mbox{Ram}(D)$ as the set of places $v$ of $K$ such that $D$ is \emph{ramified} at $v$, i.e.\ such that the completion $K_v$ of $K$, with respect to $v$, is not a splitting field of $D$.
+Then $\mbox{Ram}(D)$ is a finite set with an even number of elements.
+Moreover, for any finite set $S$ of places of $K$ such that $|S|$ is even, there is a unique quaternion algebra $D$ with center $K$ such that $\mbox{Ram}(D)= S$. \end{theorem}

-For $K = \Q$, it is well-known that every place corresponds to a prime integer (for the finite places) or $\infty$ (for the infinite places).
-Thus a quaternion algebra over $\Q$ is uniquely determined by its \emph{discriminant} $d = \prod\limits_{p \in \mbox{ Ram}(D) \setminus \{\infty \}} p$ which is the product of all finite places at which $D$ is ramified.
+For $K = \Q$, it is well-known that every place corresponds to a prime integer (for a finite place) or $\infty$ (for the unique infinite place).
+Thus a quaternion algebra $D$ over $\Q$ is uniquely determined by its \emph{discriminant} $d = \prod\limits_{p \in \mbox{ Ram}(D) \setminus \{\infty \}} p$ which is the product of all finite places at which $D$ is ramified.
 For simplicity's sake, we will sometimes denote a quaternion algebra $\qa{u}{v}{\Q}$ with discriminant $d$ and center $\Q$ by $\mathbb{H}_d$, which is well defined by the above.
 Later we will frequently encounter the following three quaternion algebras: